 Midpoint Compa-Ratio or Midpoint Comparative Ratio: is the measurement of an employee's salary compared to the midpoint of the salary range they occupy.

-Position Description: describes the major duties, responsibilities and supervisory relationships of a position.
-Specifically, a position description indicates the work performed by an individual in that position.
+Position Description: describes the essential duties, responsibilities and supervisory relationships of a position.
+Specifically, a position description indicates the work performed and the minimum and preferred qualities required.